Interstellar-Network/Interstellar-Book/src/Mobile_App.md

 The mobile wallet demo app include mainly a [Trusted Transaction Validation Protocol client](./TTVP_client.md) that is securely linked with the blockchain through [mobile registry](./Mobile_Registry.md)

-It also include a wallet UI to perform transactions. following are wallet screenshot of the main screens.
+It also includes a wallet UI to perform transactions, following are wallet screenshots of the main screens.

 ## Portfolio Screens